Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_user_defined_sql_functions/getting_started_with_user_defined_sql_functions.md

 With the database primed with sample sales data, we're _almost_ ready to try creating a scalar UDF.
 Before diving in, let’s first understand more about UDF naming conventions.

+Negative
-If the function name doesn't specify the database and schema(e.x. `udf_db.udf_schema_public.udf_name`) then it defaults to the active session.
+: If the function name doesn't specify the database and schema(e.x. `udf_db.udf_schema_public.udf_name`) then it defaults to the active session.
 Since UDFs are database objects, it's better to follow their [naming conventions](https://docs.snowflake.com/en/sql-reference/udf-overview.html#naming-conventions-for-udfs).
 For this quick practice, we'll rely on our active session.

 ### 1. Create UDF